KunskapsskolanAB/KunskapsskolanUI/README.md

 # KunskapsskolanUI
 CSS for Portal UI

-Sass project that builds css using gulp for learning portal
+Sass project that builds css using gulp for learning portal.